Financing options provided in partnership with Prosper

 7) Schedule an annual tune-up with an HVAC professional.
 A trained HVAC technician can detect most problems before they become major ones.
 With a cost of around $100 for a routine maintenance call, the benefits will likely outweigh the costs by a considerable margin.
 A typical tune-up will include various tests to ensure your unit’s internal parts are functioning correctly, as well as a filter check, and a refrigerant charge if needed.
 Your technician will likely also clear the drain, and clean your unit thoroughly inside and out.

 If you live in a warmer climate, your AC is likely one of the most essential pieces of equipment for your home.
-The best course is to perform regular routine maintenance to ensure its smooth operation during the warmest months of the year.
+The best course is to perform regular routine air conditioner maintenance to ensure its smooth operation during the warmest months of the year.
 Annual tune-ups by a professional HVAC technician will increase the lifespan of your unit.
 When repairs are needed, be sure to hire a technician trained and certified in HVAC repair for best results.
 Following these guidelines will ensure that you are comfortable and cool through the summer season.